-Informatio n Collecte d per Produ ct

-Computer User Product Evidence Usage Virtualization Clusters Oracle
+Computer L User Product code Evidence Usage Virtualiz ation Clusters Oracle DB

-code Installer File Server Application DB
+Installer File Server Application

-App-V Serve $er^1$
+App-V Serve er^1

 Partial Partial Yes No No Yes No Yes No No

-App-V integ rated with SCCM
+App-V integ rated with SCCM 2

 Yes Yes Yes No No Yes No Yes No No

-EdgeSight f or Citrix Vir tual Apps (pr eviously Xen App Edge Sight)
+EdgeSight f or Citrix Vii tual Apps (pr eviously Xer App Edge Sight) 3

 Yes Yes Partial No Yes Yes No Yes No No

 Citrix XenAp p server

 Yes Yes Yes No Yes Yes No Yes No No

-Citrix Virtua l Desktops 4
+Citrix Virtua ıl Desktops 4

 Yes

-Flexera Saa S Manager -
+Flexera Saa S Managei r

-Dummy Yes Yes Partial No Yes No Yes No No
+Dummy 5 Yes Yes Partial 6 No Yes No Yes No No

-1. Requires mapping of packages to applications within FlexNet Manager Suite.
+^{1.} Requires mapping of packages to applications within FlexNet Manager Suite.
 Requires Active Directory integration and FlexNet inventory agent.

-2. Provided by SCCM adapter.

-- 3. Installer evidence is gathered when combined with Flexera's XenApp server agent. - 4.
+- 2. Provided by SCCM adapter. - 3.
+Installer evidence is gathered when combined with Flexera's XenApp server agent. - 4.
 Provided by a dedicated FlexNet inventory agent. - 5.
 Flexera SaaS Manager does not track computers.
 Since FlexNet Manager Suite requires a computer record for various database links, a single dummy record is created (if not already present from previous imports) during import from this connector.
 Note that this connector imports completed licenses managed in Flexera SaaS Manager, including all entitlements, for inclusion in the nightly license compliance calculations. - 6.
 Imports from the Flexera SaaS Manager connector import installer evidence for Office 365, allowing for application recognition in the nightly license reconciliation.
 This matches the behavior of earlier connectors for Office 365.